 Stray From The Path

-Especially notable is that the band’s journey to success on a grand scale hasn’t just been a series of basement shows and split seven-inches.
-Stray From The Path have consistently put their money where their mouth is, supporting charitable organizations; the band raised money for The Ghost Inside after their bus accident, and traveled to Nairobi as part of the Clean Water Project, which guitarist Thomas Williams described as “was one of the most life-changing experiences we’ve ever had.”
-One playthrough of last year’s Internal Atomics, however, will show fans that the past two decades has been time well-spent for the band.
+Especially notable is that the band’s journey to success on a grand scale hasn’t just been a series of basement shows and split 7“s.
+Stray From The Path have consistently put their money where their mouth is, supporting charitable organizations; the band raised money for The Ghost Inside after their bus accident, and traveled to Nairobi as part of the Clean Water Project, which guitarist Thomas Williams described as “was one of the most life-changing experiences we’ve ever had”.
+One play-through of 2019’s Internal Atomics, however, will show fans that the past two decades has been time well-spent for the band.

 The throbbing doom metal of Pentagram feels so old-school and timeless that it can hard to pick a decade to predict when they formed.
 Was it the underground of the ’80s, the groovy counterculture of the ’90s, or the doom boom of the late 2000s?
 And yet it was earlier than all of those – Pentagram first hit the scene in 1971, just one year shy of Black Sabbath’s massive debut.